Trump to detail US coronavirus efforts, Schumer seeks $8.5B

-Trump tweeted that representatives from the Centers for Disease Control and Prevention, and others, would join him at the late-afternoon appearance.
+The White House said Wednesday that it had faith in Azar and was not considering appointing a virus czar.

+On Capitol Hill, senior lawmakers called for a bipartisan spending package that would give federal, state and local officials more resources.
+Congress in recent years took a similar approach with the opioid epidemic, pumping out federal dollars for treatment and prevention.
+Senate Democratic Leader Chuck Schumer of New York unveiled an $8.5 billion coronavirus proposal.

-Trump and members of the administration have been sending mixed messages about the virus.
+Trump and members of his administration have been sending mixed messages about the virus.

 The CDC on Tuesday warned the American public to prepare for an an outbreak of the disease, which has spawned more than 80,000 cases around the world but relatively few so far in the U.S.